Llanfihangel Ystrad

-Llanfihangel Ystrad (English "Vale of St Michael") is a constituent community in Ceredigion, Wales.
-It is named after the principal place of worship, St Michael's church at Ystrad Aeron.
+Llanfihangel Ystrad (vale of St Michael) is a community and constituent parish in Ceredigion, Wales.
+It is named after the principal place of worship, St Michael's Church at Ystrad Aeron.

 The total population of the community taken at the United Kingdom Census 2011 was 1,430.

-Villages within the community include Ystrad Aeron, Dihewyd, Cribyn and Temple Bar.
+Villages within the community include Ystrad Aeron, Felinfach, Dihewyd, Cribyn and Temple Bar.

 Governance

 An electoral ward of the same name exists.
 This ward stretches to the community of Nantcwnlle with a total population of 2,037.